whxru/CoUAS/README.md

-# CoUAV
+# CoUAS

-CoUAV is a platform which aims at effectively enabling the cooperation of multiple UAVs in a fleet.
+CoUAS is a platform which aims at effectively enabling the cooperation of multiple UAVs in a fleet.
 The major design targets of the proposed platform include:

 1. Provide a generic interface that can coordinate diversified UAVs by hiding their underlying hardware differences to facilitate the UAV development.
 2. Offer a set of core cooperation services to support quick design and deployment of multi-UAV applications.